TylerPohn/intelligent-ops-dashboard/docs/PITCH-SCRIPT.md

 │                                └──────────────────┘             │
 └──────────────────────────────────────────────────────────────────┘
 ```

+**The key differentiator:** Event-driven architecture with production-grade burst tolerance.
+Kinesis buffers traffic spikes automatically—we've seen 7.5× bursts and handled them without dropping a single event.
+The system processes 2,000 records simultaneously through 20 parallel Lambda executions with batch writes to DynamoDB.
+This reduces costs by 96% compared to individual writes and provides 500,000× headroom for growth.

 This entire stack processes customer health predictions every 5 minutes with 46-feature engineering, TensorFlow multi-task inference in 100ms, and costs $52/month."